chaaban/IT403/project/bahaa.aboukhalil/readme.md

 + Redirection (not used as a case): I considered this section by adding the "-L" option in the curl command line.
 Where i go to the redirected link and get the response code.
 (300-399)

 ## Benefit
-The website availability monitor script is beneficial as it helps track and ensure the continuous accessibility of websites, improving user experience and identifying potential issues promptly.
+The website availability monitor script is beneficial, as it helps track and ensure the continuous accessibility of websites, improving user experience and identifying potential issues promptly.
 Also this code could be modified to test the availability every day using a while loop and a "sleep" section, with sending an email.
 Where I check my email at morning to see what's up as a server!

 ## Resources